FreshRSS/FreshRSS/docs/en/developers/02_Github.md

 git push
 ```

 Now you can create a PR based on your branch.
-Please make sure to file it against the `dev` branch!

 ## How to write a commit message